Aokuoi/Leaked-Discord-Token-Gen/README.md

 4) Captcha service + api in config.yml

-If ya have any troubles message me on telegram: @
+If you have any troubles message me on telegram: @azzukio